x-JOC/laravel-one-time-passwords/docs/avanced-usage/customizing-actions.md

 The core functionality of this package is implemented in action classes.
 You can override the default behaviour by creating your own action classes and registering them in the `config/one-time-passwords.php` config file.

-Here's an example where we override the `create_one_time_password` action to add custom logic after a passkey is stored:
+Here's an example where we override the `create_one_time_password` action to add custom logic after a one-time password is stored:

 First, let's create the custom class.